MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 3. The issuer (iss) claim should match your user pool.
 For example, a user pool created in the us-east-1 Region will have the following iss value:`https://cognito-idp.us-east-1.amazonaws.com/<userpoolID>`

-4. Check the `token_use` claim.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you are only accepting the access token in your web API operations, its value must be access.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you are only using the ID token, its value must be id.

-## Scenario: Multi-tenant purchase tracking microservice
+4. Check the `token_use` claim conforms to the type of token you intend to use, `id` for id tokens and `access` for access tokens

+### Multi-Tenancy Example

 Consider a scenario where we'd like to build an e-commerce web application.
 To keep things simple let's contextualize the scenario so that we only have one micro service that uses a multi tenant dynamoDb table to store/retrieve customer shopping carts.
 The persistence layer will consist of 4 lambdas that perform `DELETE`, `PUT`, `QUERY` and `UPDATE` actions.
 An architectural diagram for this scenario has been provided below.

 ![image](arch.png)

 1. Users authenticate with a username and password, the web app passes these to amazon cognito for validation.
-2. If the supplied credentials (username and password) are valid, cognito creates a session and subsequently issues three (3) JWTs (JSON Web Tokens).
+2. If the supplied credentials (username and password) are valid, cognito creates a session and subsequently issues three (3) JWTs.
 The aforementioned tokens are id token, access token and a refresh token.
 The authenticated user can now send requests to api gateway along with with the id token in the headers section.
-3. API gateway sends the received id token to a lambda function called an authorizer.
+3. API gateway sends the received id token to a lambda function called an authoriser.
-4. The authorizer function verifies the claims attached to the id token.
+4. The authoriser function verifies the claims attached to the id token.
-5. The authorizer returns a policy and context.
+5. The authoriser returns a policy and context.
-6. API Gateway evaluates the policy and forwards the request to a lambda function along with the authorizer generated context.
+6. API Gateway evaluates the policy and forwards the request to a lambda function along with the authoriser generated context.
-7. The lambda function writes/reads data according to the tenantId listed in the forwarded context.
+7. The lambda function writes/reads data to/from the database using the `tenantId`
 8. A response is returned by the lambda function.

 ### Tenant Isolation

 #### Tenant ID

-To create a secure `multi-tenant` environment there needs to be some notion of `tenant resource isolation`.
+To create a secure `multi-tenant` environment we require `tenant resource isolation`.
 In essence, `tenant A` should not be able to access the resources of `tenant B` and vice versa.
-To solve this problem it was decided that it is necessary to assign a unique identifier called `tenantID` to each user/customer.
-The aforementioned `tenantID` is a composite string that is generated and then attached to the calling user as a `custom attribute` during the registration stage.
+We can achieve resource isolation by assigning a unique identifier, `tenantID`, to each user/customer.
+The `tenantID` is a composite string that is generated and then attached to the calling user as a `custom attribute` during registration.

 After successful authentication the `tenantID` custom attribute becomes available as a parameter within the `ID token` as a parameter with the following key `custom:tenantID`.
 It is important to note that access tokens do not carry any of the user's custom attributes, only id tokens have this capability.
-In saying so, the application will exclusively use id tokens for authorization/authentication purposes.
+This application only uses id tokens for authentication/authorisation purposes.

 #### Lambda Context Objects

 In order to make use of the idea of a `tenantID` it is important to realise that there needs to be some way of retrieving the correct `tenantID` parameter and propagating it to the running lambda function's execution scope.
 This is where the idea of Lambda context objects comes into play.

 Context objects can be modified to include custom parameters that can then be accessed during run time.
-With this in mind, it should be relatively straight forward to use the application's Lambda Authorizer to forward the retrieved `tenantID` as a custom parameter within the JSON output of the lambda authorizer.
+With this in mind, it should be relatively straight forward to use the application's Lambda authoriser to forward the retrieved `tenantID` as a custom parameter within the JSON output of the lambda authoriser.

 When downstream lambdas are invoked they cam access the context object as a key within the event object.
 Take for example the following sample lambda event object.

+`Remember to remove calls to console.log() if you are logging sensitive information `

 ```
 {
-  resourceId: '2423fs',
+  resourceId: 'xxxxxxxx',
-  authorizer: {
+  authoriser: {
     firstName: 'Anakin',
     lastName: 'Skywalker',
     org: 'galactic empire',
     tenantId: 'sith-inc-100',
-    principalId: '24da3e19-0417-4e85-a9ed-078b9dcfb919',
+    principalId: 'xxxx-xxx-xxxx-xx-xxxxx',
     integrationLatency: 0
   },
   resourcePath: '/cart/{itemId}',
   httpMethod: 'PATCH',
-  extendedRequestId: 'SajxWGotSwMFoIw=',
+  extendedRequestId: 'xxxxxxxxxx',
   requestTime: '20/May/2022:08:09:57 +0000',
   path: '/multiTenantStack/cart/1653034194717',
   accountId: 'xxxxxxxxx',